Boron nitride: Hexagonal BN

 Hexagonal BN (h-BN) is the most widely used polymorph.
 It is a good lubricant at both low and high temperatures (up to 900 °C, even in an oxidizing atmosphere). h-BN lubricant is particularly useful when the electrical conductivity or chemical reactivity of graphite (alternative lubricant) would be problematic.
-In internal combustion engines, where graphite could be oxidized and turn into carbon sludge, h-BN with its superior thermal stability can be added to engine lubricant, however, with all nano-particles suspension, Brownian-motion settlement is a key problem and settlement can clog engine oil filters, which limits solid lubricants application in a combustion engine to only automotive race settings, where engine re-building is a common practice.
+In internal combustion engines, where graphite could be oxidized and turn into carbon sludge, h-BN with its superior thermal stability can be added to engine lubricants.
+As with all nano-particle suspensions, Brownian-motion settlement is a problem.
+Settlement can clog engine oil filters, which limits solid lubricant applications in a combustion engine to automotive racing, where engine re-building is common.
 Since carbon has appreciable solubility in certain alloys (such as steels), which may lead to degradation of properties, BN is often superior for high temperature and/or high pressure applications.
 Another advantage of h-BN over graphite is that its lubricity does not require water or gas molecules trapped between the layers.
-Therefore, h-BN lubricants can be used even in vacuum, e.g. in space applications.
+Therefore, h-BN lubricants can be used in vacuum, such as space applications.
 The lubricating properties of fine-grained h-BN are used in cosmetics, paints, dental cements, and pencil leads.

 Hexagonal BN was first used in cosmetics around 1940 in Japan.
-However, because of its high price, h-BN was soon abandoned for this application.
+Because of its high price, h-BN was abandoned for this application.
 Its use was revitalized in the late 1990s with the optimization h-BN production processes, and currently h-BN is used by nearly all leading producers of cosmetic products for foundations, make-up, eye shadows, blushers, kohl pencils, lipsticks and other skincare products.

-Because of its excellent thermal and chemical stability, boron nitride ceramics are traditionally used as parts of high-temperature equipment. h-BN can be included in ceramics, alloys, resins, plastics, rubbers, and other materials, giving them self-lubricating properties.
+Because of its excellent thermal and chemical stability, boron nitride ceramics and coatings are used high-temperature equipment. h-BN can be included in ceramics, alloys, resins, plastics, rubbers, and other materials, giving them self-lubricating properties.
 Such materials are suitable for construction of e.g. bearings and in steelmaking.
-Plastics filled with BN have less thermal expansion as well as higher thermal conductivity and electrical resistivity.
-Due to its excellent dielectric and thermal properties, BN is used in electronics e.g. as a substrate for semiconductors, microwave-transparent windows, as a heat conductive yet electrically insulating filler in thermal pastes, and as a structural material for seals.
 Many quantum devices use multilayer h-BN as a substrate material.
 It can also be used as a dielectric in resistive random access memories.